MicrosoftDocs/dynamics-365-project-operations/articles/sales/quotes-key-concepts.md

 ## Multi-customer deals

-Multi-customer deals occur are when there is more than one customer to invoice.
+Multi-customer deals occur when there is more than one customer to invoice.
 Common examples of this include:

 - **OEM Enterprises and their partners:** Partners and resellers sell a product with value-added services.
 This is usually a scenario where during a particular deal with a customer, the OEM offers to finance a portion of the project.